iamkelllly/fides/docs/fides/docs/quickstart/docker.md

 ```

 Now we can start interacting with our installation.
-Let's run the following commands to get going:
+Let's run the following commands to launch and verify our setup:

 1. `docker-compose up -d` -> This will spin up the docker-compose file in the background
 1. `docker-compose run --rm fidesctl /bin/bash` -> Opens a shell within the fidesctl container